Ruleofnine/achivit_rs/README.md

 ```
 The generated binary file will be located at the `achivit_rs/target/release/archivit_rs`.

-The provided `build.rs` file runs <ins>automatically</ins> whenver you edit the `.env` file then build/run/check etc with cargo.
+The provided `build.rs` file runs <ins>automatically</ins> whenever you build/run/check etc with cargo and the `.env` file has been edited since last build.
-The build file executes before compilation of the main code, and it checks to see if a postgres database with the name provied in the `.env` `DATABASE_URL` path section exists, if not it creates one and creates the needed tables.
+The build file executes before compilation of the main code, and it checks to see if a postgres database with the name provied in the `.env` `PG_DB_NAME` section exists, if not it creates one and creates the needed tables.
 **NOTE:** [Sqlx](https://docs.rs/sqlx/latest/sqlx/) [query](https://docs.rs/sqlx/latest/sqlx/macro.query.html) macros check your database at COMPILE TIME to ensure correctness.
 The program will **NOT RUN** unless you have a valid database.